-More recipes using treacle
+More treacle recipes

 Black treacle is available from supermarkets and health food stores.
 It is the almost-black residue gathered from the late stages of the sugar refining process after the sugar has been removed, and is less sweet than other types of treacle.
 It has a thick, viscous consistency, and is rich in vitamins, minerals and iron.
 It gives a distinctively dark colour, burnt caramel flavour and moisture to baked dishes.